sklerotraficon/AsusWrtDdnsUpdater/README.md

 ## Usage

-Without any parameters, the script runs (almost) silent and logs into the specified logfile
+Without any parameters, the script runs (almost) silent and logs into the specified logfile.
+The specified log file **must be writable**.

 A "verbose" switch is available by executing the script as follows: